lowRISC/opentitan/doc/project/checklist.md

 ```

 For a full list of permitted asset and countermeasure types, see the [countermeasure.py](https://github.com/lowRISC/opentitan/blob/master/util/reggen/countermeasure.py) script that implements the name checks.

+Note the SEC_CM_DOCUMENTED item in the D2 checklist, which is a precursor to this step.

+### SEC_CM_IMPLEMENTED

+Any appropriate security counter-measures are implemented.

+Note:

+- For duplicated counters [`prim_count`](https://github.com/lowRISC/opentitan/blob/master/hw/ip/prim/rtl/prim_count.sv) must be used.
+- For duplicated LFSRs [`prim_double_lfsr`](https://github.com/lowRISC/opentitan/blob/master/hw/ip/prim/rtl/prim_double_lfsr.sv) must be used.
+- For redundantly encoded FSMs, [the sparse-fsm-encode.py script](https://github.com/lowRISC/opentitan/blob/master/util/design/sparse-fsm-encode.py) must be used to generate the encoding (in conjunction with the [`prim_sparse_fsm_flop`](https://github.com/lowRISC/opentitan/blob/master/hw/ip/prim/rtl/prim_sparse_fsm_flop.sv)) primitive.
+- For multibit signals, the `mubi` types in [`prim_mubi_pkg`](https://github.com/lowRISC/opentitan/blob/master/hw/ip/prim/rtl/prim_mubi_pkg.sv) should be used if possible.

 ### SEC_CM_RTL_REVIEWED